How to manage hair loss due to stress?

 How does stress disrupt scalp health?

-Stress also affects blood microcirculation in the scalp, reducing the supply of essential nutrients to hair follicles.
+Stress also affects the microcirculation of blood in the scalp, reducing the supply of essential nutrients to the hair follicles.
 This nutrient deficiency weakens the hair and slows its growth.
-Additionally, muscle tension caused by stress can hinder proper oxygenation of hair tissues, thereby exacerbating hair loss.
+Additionally, muscle tension caused by stress can hinder proper oxygenation of the hair tissues, thereby exacerbating hair loss.

 II.
 Distinctive signs of stress-related hair loss